Sex Crimes

 AYes.
 Sexual exploitation of a minor is a class 2 felony (A.R.S. §13-3553) and includes:

-• Recording, filming, photographing, developing, or duplicating any images of a minor engaging in sexual conduct
+• Recording, filming, photographing, developing, or duplicating any images of a minor engaging in sexual conduct; or

 AYes.
 This is called "revenge porn".
 According to A.R.S. §13-1425, it is illegal for you to intentionally share an image of another person who is identifiable from the image or can be gathered from the information in connection with the image if all of the following apply: